engscientist/ml-workshop-material/iris_docs.md

 - the distance between the point and the versicolor centroid is greater than the distance between the training virginica point closest to the versicolor centroid and the versicolor centroid
 - the distance between the point and the virginica centroid is greater than the distance between the training versicolor point closest to the virginica centroid and the virginica centroid

-The train-test file created can be accessed [here](https://github.com/engscientist/ml-workshop-material/blob/master/iris_dataset_traintestmodel1.m).
+The train-test file created is `iris_dataset_traintestmodel1.m` and it can be accessed [here](https://github.com/engscientist/ml-workshop-material/blob/master/iris_dataset_traintestmodel1.m).

 ### Notes
 Note that this is a simple model and there are other models to this problem out there with their strengths and weaknesses.